blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/starknet/cairo/README.md

 }
 ```

-- Guards that only the recipient can call it
+Recipient withdraws tokens from the contract.

+- Only callable by the `recipient`
+- `amount` must be less than or equal to the current contract balance
-- Checks the contract actually holds enough tokens before attempting the transfer
+- Transfers exactly `amount` tokens to the recipient
-- Uses `transfer` to push tokens out from the contract to the recipient — no `approve` needed here since the contract is spending its own tokens